Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 triggered at the same time, or shortly after an inhibatory connection is triggered, it reduces the likelihood that the receiving neuron will fire off an action potential.

+These different and distinct kind of connections must be implemented in our program.
+This is explained in the **Genome** section below.

 ### MicroNetwork Motifs

 &nbsp;&nbsp;&nbsp;&nbsp;*MicroNetwork Motifs* is just a fancy word that means: despite the tens